Why I Stopped Trusting OTC Hair and Skincare Brands

 High risk of irritation, peeling, and redness

-Significant sun sensitivity requiring strict SPF use
+Significant sun sensitivity that necessitates strict SPF use

 Still Have Questions?
 Let’s Cover the Basics